by Diana Bradley

-This first appeared in the January 2012 issue of DOTmed Business News
+From the January 2012 issue of HealthCare Business News magazine

 Previously tarnished by bad publicity surrounding safety scares, the computed tomography market has made major steps to get back into the public’s good graces.
 Learning from past mistakes, manufacturers, vendors, health care workers and patients are now better-informed and aware, with all eyes on dose reduction.
 A quick scan of the CT market reveals a number of positive, revolutionary advancements.